 Most assemblers and fabricators work in manufacturing plants, and working conditions vary by plant and by industry.
 Many physically difficult tasks, such as tightening massive bolts or moving heavy parts into position, have been automated or made easier through the use of power tools.
-Assembly work, however, may still involve long periods of standing, sitting, or working on ladders, such as in the shipbuilding industry.
+Assembly work, however, may still involve long periods of standing, sitting, or working on ladders.

 Injuries and Illnesses

-Some assemblers may come into contact with potentially harmful chemicals or fumes, but ventilation systems normally minimize any harmful effects.
-Other assemblers may come into contact with oil and grease, and their work areas may be noisy.
-Fiberglass laminators and fabricators are exposed to fiberglass, which may irritate the skin.
-Therefore, fiberglass workers must wear gloves and long sleeves and must use respirators for safety.
+Some assemblers come into contact with potentially dangerous chemicals or fumes, but ventilation systems usually minimize any harmful effects.
+Other assemblers come into contact with oil and grease, and their work areas may be noisy.
+Fiberglass laminators and fabricators are exposed to fiberglass, which may irritate the skin; these workers must wear protective gear, such as gloves and long sleeves, and must use respirators for safety.

-Most assemblers and fabricators are employed full time.
+Most assemblers and fabricators work full time.
 Some assemblers and fabricators work in shifts, which may require evening, weekend, and night work.

-The education level and qualifications needed to enter these jobs varies with the industry and employer.
-Although a high school diploma is enough for most jobs, experience and additional training are needed for more advanced assembly work.
+The education and qualifications typically needed to enter these occupations vary by industry and employer.
+Although a high school diploma is enough for most jobs, experience and training are needed for advanced assembly work.

-Workers usually receive several months of on-the-job training, sometimes including employer-sponsored technical instruction.
+Workers typically receive several months of on-the-job training, sometimes including employer-sponsored technical instruction.

-Some employers may require specialized training or an associate’s degree for the most skilled assembly and fabrication jobs.
-For example, jobs with electrical, electronic, and aircraft and motor vehicle products manufacturers typically require more formal education.
+Skilled assemblers and fabricators may need special training or an associate’s degree, depending on the employer.
+For example, workers in electrical, electronic, and aircraft and motor vehicle products manufacturing typically need postsecondary education.
 Apprenticeship programs are also available.

 Licenses, Certifications, and Registrations

 The Fabricators & Manufacturers Association, International (FMA) offers certificates and training programs in fabrication, coil processing, and other related topics.
-Although not required, becoming certified can demonstrate competence and professionalism.
-It also may help a candidate advance in the profession.
+Although not required, these credentials demonstrate competence and professionalism and may help a candidate advance in the occupation.

-In addition, many employers that hire electrical and electronic assembly workers, especially those employers in the aerospace and defense industries, require certifications in soldering.
+In addition, many employers, especially those in the aerospace and defense industries, require electrical and electronic assembly workers to have certifications in soldering.
 The Association Connecting Electronics Industries, also known as IPC, offers a number of certification programs related to electronic assembly and soldering.